-For 2021, the City will prioritize actions designed to prevent homelessness and support renters and Annual Action Plan owners negatively impacted by job loss and income disruption.
-These actions will include expanding funding for rent and mortgage assistance, funding legal services to assist renters and homeowners to avoid eviction and foreclosure, and providing additional supportive services, such as food, mental health and employment assistance.
+For 2022, the City will prioritize actions designed to prevent homelessness and support renters and owners negatively impacted by job loss and income disruption.
+These actions will include continued funding for rent and mortgage assistance, specialized housing and services for homeless persons and persons at risk of homelessness, acquisition and rehabilitation of existing housing for affordable rentals, and providing additional supportive services, such as food, mental health and employment assistance.